 The RMAP classifies SOR audit status in the manner described in the table below.
-The breakdown of the identified 257 Eligible 3TG SORs (for which minerals sourcing information was available from RMAP or an equivalent, independent, third-party audit program for 3TGs) by their RMI Status was as follows:
+The breakdown of the identified 250 Eligible 3TG SORs (for which minerals sourcing information was available from RMAP or an equivalent, independent, third-party audit program for 3TGs) by their RMI Status was as follows:

-Audit Status Audit Status Description SOR Count Percentage Conformant SOR has been audited and found to conform with a relevant, third-party audit protocol, including RMAP, LBMA, or RJC 224 87.2% Active SOR has been engaged but is not yet conformant 5 1.9% Non-Conformant SOR was audited but found not to conform to a relevant, third-party audit protocol or failed to renew its assessment 16 6.2% Outreach Required SOR is not yet active, and outreach is needed by RMAP member companies to encourage SOR participation in RMAP 3 1.2% Not Applicable 9 3.5%
+Audit Status Audit Status Description SOR Count Percentage Conformant SOR has been audited and found to conform with a relevant, third-party audit protocol, including RMAP, LBMA, or RJC 235 94% Active SOR has been engaged but is not yet conformant 3 1.2% Non-Conformant SOR was audited but found not to conform to a relevant, third-party audit protocol or failed to renew its assessment 9 3.6% Outreach Required SOR is not yet active, and outreach is needed by RMAP member companies to encourage SOR participation in RMAP 3 1.2%

-For the identified 257 Eligible 3TG SORs:
+For the identified 250 Eligible 3TG SORs:

-- 40 SORs sourced from Covered Countries, of which 40 (100%) were Conformant. - Out of 257 Eligible SORs, 224 (87.2%) were Conformant; and - All were either Conformant, Active, or are reasonably believed to have sourced 3TGs from outside the Covered Countries.
+- 40 SORs sourced from Covered Countries, of which 40 (100%) were Conformant. - Out of 250 Eligible SORs, 224 (95.2%) were participating in a third-party audit program (either Conformant or Active); and - All were either Conformant, Active, or are reasonably believed to have sourced 3TGs from outside the Covered Countries.